rustedpy/maybe/README.md

 ```

 There are some methods that support conversion from a `Maybe` to a `Result` type
-in the `result` package.
-If you wish to leverage these methods, you must add
+in the [result library](https://github.com/rustedpy/result/).
+If you wish to
-`result` to your dependency list:
+leverage these methods, you must add `result` to your dependency list:

 ```python
 from maybe import Nothing, Some